COMMANDS IN DETAIL

 Specifies the fog's minimum and maximum amount.
 Values are float.
 0 is 0% and 1.0 is 100%.

 Specifies fog's color.
-Use values between 0 and 255 for each field.
+Use floating-point values or 0 - 255 for each field.

 PROCESSING SUBCOMMANDS